Return on Investment of Condition Monitoring Systems

 Perspective 1: Operational Benefits

 In terms of operational benefits, a CM system will positively affect: equipment uptime, mean time between maintenance (MTBM), component lifetime, production rates and overall operations effectiveness (OOE) of the process and plant.
 In particular, a CM system allows the machine to operate until scheduled shutdowns, although some values (e.g., vibrations) are less than perfect.
 Performance diagnostics enable process managers to save energy costs and increase asset efficiency.
 Early detection of leaking valves, seals, or piping saves penalties for environmental pollution.
-These all parameters to calculate the Return on Investment.

 Remote access from the system vendor allows expert support based on the customer’s systems data and avoids expensive traveling to the site(s) where the system is installed, an important element for offshore applications, such as floating production storage and offloading (FPSO) units, LNG carriers and others.